Our Inspiration

 • The satisfaction of supporting a community organisation dedicated to the discovery, documentation, preservation, and sharing of our heritage and culture.

-• You will be able to attend quarterly general meetings and to nominate for positions on the committee.
+• You will be invited to attend our Annual General Meeting and to nominate for positions on the committee.

-• You will receive our notifications and invitations to events etc.
+• You will receive our Annual Report, quarterly newsletter and invitations to events.

 Adopted June 2023